petejan/esp3/README.md

 # Can I contribute to the development of ESP3?

-Coding contributions are gladly welcome and to be co-ordinated through the ESP3 BitBucket project page. **[See the wiki for more information.](https://bitbucket.org/echoanalysis/esp3/wiki/Home)**
+Coding contributions are gladly welcome and to be coordinated through the ESP3 BitBucket project page.
+Please contact the team to notify your interest.

 # Copyright